JangSeongwon/MURM/README.md

 2. Need to pretrain VQVAE.

-=> OKAY - Perhaps 1500 epoches = 6.5days & 2VQVAE model
+=> OKAY - Perhaps 1500 epoches = 6.5days & 2VQVAE model Sooner stop and use
 => VQVAE with 2100 episodes
 => Need to check Offline RL training results